Direct data-driven model-reference control with Lyapunov stability guarantees: Data-driven model matching

 An intuitive way for relaxing the matching constraints is to lift them to an objective function, recasting the matching problem as

 where $\lambda>0$ weights the relative importance between the two matching objectives and $\|\cdot\|$ is any norm.

 With this formulation, we have guarantees that the solution returns a stabilizing controller $K_x$ only if the matching problem is feasible .
-Nonetheless, it is not difficult to incorporate a stability constraint in this new formulation.
+Nonetheless, even if the reference model is not perfectly matched, it is not difficult to incorporate a stability constraint in this new formulation.
 As a first step, note that the condition \eqref{eq:DD_matching_noiseless} can be equivalently written as

 having defined $Q^x=G^xP$ and $Q^r=G^rP$, where $P \succ 0$ but otherwise arbitrary.
 As a second step, recall that in the noiseless case $X_1 G^x = A+BK_x$, which can be rewritten as $X_1 Q^x P^{-1} = A+BK_x$.
 Hence, the closed-loop system with feedback controller $K_x$ is stable if and only if there exists a matrix $P \succ 0$ that satisfies the Lyapunov inequality $X_{1,T}Q^{x}P^{-1} (X_{1,T}Q^{x})'-P\prec 0$ which, in turn, can be rewritten as